Concept (need and benefits)

 There are three important processes for treating industrial wastewater treatment technologies:

-Biological treatment is preferred due to its low operating costs and can be used only when the pollutants are biodegradable.
+- Biological treatment: Biological treatment is preferred due to its low operating costs and can be used only when the pollutants are biodegradable.
 It may be aerobic (with oxygen) or anaerobic (absence of oxygen).
 Both techniques have a wide range of configurations and design options that vary the process features.

-This is the simplest, most robust and economical way to treat liquid waste if not possible by conventional means.
+- Vacuum evaporation: This is the simplest, most robust and economical way to treat liquid waste if not possible by conventional means.
 It is the best alternative in many cases.

-Treatment based on physical-chemical processes can remove most pollutants in wastewater, either via a single operation or in combination.
+- Physical-chemical purification: Treatment based on physical-chemical processes can remove most pollutants in wastewater, either via a single operation or in combination.

 The 3 process types are available from Condorchem Envitech.